appsmithorg/appsmith-docs/website/docs/reference/widgets/table/column-settings.md

 * The **Display Format** property specifies how the date information should be displayed to the user.
 For example, if the incoming date is in the format `YYYY-MM-DD` but the **Display Format** property is set to `DD/MM/YYYY`, the date information would be displayed to the user in the desired format of `DD/MM/YYYY`.

 It's important to ensure that both properties are set correctly to handle and display date and time information in your app.
-For more information on handling dates, read about the [Datepicker widget](/reference/widgets/datepicker).

 #### Icon button